The Case

 What happened

-Want to understand what subluxation is, how it creates degeneration over time, and what structural correction actually restores?
+Want to understand what a subluxation is, how it can drive degeneration over time, and what structural correction is aimed at restoring?